ybdarrenwang/DuplicatedPhotoFinder/README.md

 =======================
 Find, browse and manually remove similare photos in a folder.

-It is assumed that the filenames follow chronological order, and the algorithm only checks whether adjcent photos are highly similar.
-The use case is when someone has taken similar photos consecutively for later choose and edit purpose.
+Note for now it is assumed that the filenames follow chronological order, and the algorithm only checks whether adjacent photos are similar.

 Platforms tested
 ----------------